-The members of the AC during FY2019 and as of the date of this Report together with their attendance record at AC meetings held during FY2019 are as follows:
+The members of the AC during FY2020 and as of the date of this Report together with their attendance record at AC meetings held during FY2020 are as follows:

-Name Designation Status of Directorship No. of meetings attended/No. of meetings held Chong Sai Sin Chairman Independent Non-Executive Director 5/5 Cheam Low Soo Member Independent Non-Executive Director 5/5 Ee Beng Guan Member Senior Independent Non-Executive Director 5/5
+Name Designation Status of Directorship No. of meetings attended/No. of meetings held Chong Sai Sin Chairman Independent Non-Executive Director 4/4 Cheam Low Soo Member Independent Non-Executive Director 4/4 Ee Beng Guan Member Senior Independent Non-Executive Director 4/4

-- Number of meetings held during the respective member's tenure of office during FY2019 - A member of the Malaysian Institute of Accountants
+- Number of meetings held during the respective member's tenure of office during FY2020 - A member of the Malaysian Institute of Accountants

-Whilst the AC's terms of reference require the AC to meet at least 4 times in a financial year, it met 5 times during FY2019.
-The Company Secretary who is also the Secretary to the AC was in attendance during the meetings.
+The AC met 4 times during FY2020 in accordance to the AC's ToR.
+The Company Secretary who is also the secretary to the AC was in attendance during the meetings.